Uncertainty Quantification for Linear Hyperbolic Equations with Stochastic Process or Random Field Coefficients: Abstract

 \section{Abstract}

 In this paper hyperbolic partial differential equations with random coefficients are discussed.
 Such random partial differential equations appear for instance in traffic flow problems as well as in many physical processes in random media.
-Two types of models are presented: The first has a time dependent coefficient modeled by the Ornstein--Uhlenbeck process.
+Two types of models are presented: The first has a time-dependent coefficient modeled by the Ornstein--Uhlenbeck process.
 The second has a random field coefficient with a given covariance in space.
-For the time dependent equation a formula for the exact solution in terms of moments is derived.
+For the former a formula for the exact solution in terms of moments is derived.
 In both cases stable numerical schemes are introduced to solve these random partial differential equations.
 Simulation results including convergence studies conclude the theoretical findings.

 \textbf{Key words.} stochastic partial differential equation, Monte Carlo method, random advection equation, finite difference/volume schemes, uncertainty quantification, stochastic coefficient, Ornstein--Uhlenbeck process